 Plan, develop, or conduct surveys.
 May analyze and interpret the meaning of survey data, determine survey objectives, or suggest or test question wording.
 Includes social scientists who primarily design questionnaires or supervise survey teams.

-Data Analyst, Field Interviewer, Market Survey Representative, Methodologist, Public Opinion Analyst, Research Associate, Research Fellow, Research Interviewer, Survey Research Consultant, Telephone Interviewer
+Data Analyst, Field Interviewer, Market Survey Representative, Methodologist, Public Opinion Analyst, Research Associate, Research Fellow, Research Interviewer, Survey Methodologist, Survey Research Consultant, Survey Researcher, Survey Statistician, Telephone Interviewer

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.

 Percent of workers in this field★ You’re seeing education information for Survey researchers(1) because we don’t have information for Survey Researchers.
 Please note the information may not be the same for both occupations.